Indian blogosphere: History

 In India, like elsewhere, blogging gained momentum in the early years of the twenty-first century.
 However, it was limited mostly to English.
 With the advent of unicode when typing in Indian languages on computer became possible, blogs in Indian languages started to be written.
 Initially due to a lack of Indic typing tools, the early Indian blogosphere was small.
 Greater awareness and availability of Indic typing tools led to rapid growth in blogs written in Indian languages.

 An impressionistic survey of Indian [English] blogosphere in 2019 says money making is still not the primary goal of most Indian bloggers.
-Most bloggers open multiple blogs on free blogging platforms and lose interest over time; only a small portion of bloggers sustain their blog beyond initial spurt.
+Most bloggers open multiple blogs on free blogging platforms and lose interest over time; only a small portion of bloggers sustain their blog beyond the initial spurt.

 Indic language typing tools

 Although the standard keyboard of Indian languages is InScript yet Phonetic transliteration based typing became most popular for Unicode Indic typing in spite of its drawbacks.
 The two most popular phonetic typing tools of old times are "Indic IME" and "BarahaIME".
-In 2007, with the advent of the Google Indic Transliteration tool in its blogging service Blogger, it became the tool of choice for new bloggers because it is dictionary based and does not need a learning curve.
+In 2007, with the advent of the Google Indic Transliteration tool in its blogging service Blogger, it became the tool of choice for new bloggers due to its dictionary based nature and low learning curve.